Menu

 Tips

 • Keep your luggage clean.
-Hard-sided luggage is even easier to clean than soft-sided.
-Simply wipe down the shell, wheels, and handle with a rag dampened with warm water and mild dish soap.
+Hard-sided luggage is easy to clean.
+Simply wipe down the shell, wheels and handle with a rag dampened with warm water and mild dish soap.

 • Confirm the airline’s baggage fees.
 Before traveling, check your airline’s website to make sure you won’t have to pay extra when you check in.